Eacred/eacrd/README.md

 ## Getting Started

 So, you've decided to help the network by running a full node.
 Great!
-Running ecrd is simple.
-All you need to do is install ecrd on a machine that is connected to the internet and meets the minimum recommended specifications, and launch it.
+Running eacrd is simple.
+All you need to do is install eacrd on a machine that is connected to the internet and meets the minimum recommended specifications, and launch it.